usegalaxy-eu/branding/README.md

 ## Freiburg Galaxy

-- Use this anywhere we're really talking about the Freiburg Galaxy Team, e.g. any articles/trainings produced by Freiburg Galaxy Team.
+- Use this anywhere you refer to the Freiburg Galaxy Team, e.g. any articles/training activities produced by the Freiburg Galaxy Team.
 - Do not use this when referring to the collective team.

 Light Background                                       | Dark Background